raphaelmemmesheimer/ImpressToLatex/README.md

 ImpressToLatex
 ==============

-A tiny script for exporting Latex from OO/Libre- Impress presentations.
+A small script for exporting Latex from OO/Libre- Impress presentations.
+(This can also be used to convert PPT to LaTeX, when you first store your PPT in ODP format.)

-It's intention is not to create a 1:1 representation of the input file, just converting should be made a bit more comfortable.
+Its intention is not to create a 1:1 representation of the input file, just converting should be made a bit more comfortable.
 Actually it's the result of a quick hack onto a griven problem thus the current state is not meant as an allround solution

 Introductions
 =============